INTERESTED IN CONTRIBUTING ARTICLES TO NATIONAL DEFENSE?

 • The article should take the readers from one idea to the next in a logical, easy-to-understand way.
 Avoid long sentences, obscure references and tangential information.

 • Anything that is common knowledge doesn't need to be sourced.
 But most of the story must be original information.
+Never use hotlinks.
+It should go without saying that hotlinks cannot be used in a print publication.
+If you need to source a fact, do so in the body of the text.

 • Do not use footnotes, endnotes, acknowledgments, and esoteric symbols.